🔥💀 STAR GETS A WEB BODY. THE LATTICE EXPANDS.

 list[_WebSocketSession]

-property active_users: list[str]
+property active_users: list[str]

-property total_connections: int
+property total_connections: int

-Total number of active WebSocket connections.
+The total number of active WebSocket connections.

-class platforms.webchat.WebChatPlatform(message_handler, **kwargs)[source]
+class platforms.webchat.WebChatPlatform(message_handler, redis=None, **kwargs)[source]

 Bases: PlatformAdapter